-As I wrote earlier, there is plenty of scientific research clearly stating that early selection and identification of talent at the age of 5-13 doesn’t make sense.
+As I wrote earlier, there is plenty of scientific research clearly stating that early selection and identification of talent at the age of five to thirteen doesn’t make sense.
 We know too little on the subject.
 The only thing it leads to is inhibiting the development of children’s’ potential instead of assisting it.
 The (grassroots) local environment is completely different from what children find in a club’s professional academy.
 From an environment where they had fun playing football, meeting their peers, being able to develop their creativity, curiosity and autonomy, they suddenly find themselves in a strictly standardized, highly professionalized environment, where adults decide how to play and where to play football.
-Such an environment is totally ill adapted to the needs of individual children aged 5-12 and sometimes equally those aged 12-16.
+Such an environment is totally ill adapted to the needs of individual children aged five to twelve and sometimes equally those aged twelve to sixteen.

 First, there is the meagre knowledge of children and their development on the part of the scout, who recommends a young academy player.
 Then there are the coaches and parents, and an environment where the pressure to win instead of learning is simply insurmountable for most children.
 They don’t have their emotional and cognitive side sufficiently developed to cope with this burden.
 The result is they close up and their potential is killed, the consequence being their total apathy to playing football at any level, not to mention professionally.
 That’s why the first solution is to completely halt the selection of children at such a young age.
-The second thing is to create for them an environment and conditions that follow the path of the German Football Federation, where the game of football will be adapted to the needs and development of children aged 5-12, employing for this purpose a highly qualified coaching staff specializing in this age group, who first and foremost understand children and their needs, second to which comes knowledge about football.
+The second thing is to create for them an environment and conditions that follow the path of the German Football Federation, where the game of football will be adapted to the needs and development of children aged five to twelve, employing for this purpose a highly qualified coaching staff specializing in this age group, who first and foremost understand children and their needs, second to which comes knowledge about football.
 Thirdly, if someone must stubbornly continue on this pointless path and model, then at least they should invest in ensuring that those involved in scouting for the youngest players are well-educated people.
 All this so that the talent can grow according to principles applied to children and in physiological-biological-psychological balance.
 When it comes to recruiting children and adolescents, our experience and opinions influence how and who we recruit.

 As a rule, a subjective assessment can have a negative impact on the development of a young person's potential and career.
-Usually, scouts but also coaches rely on their own previous experience and an academy’s or first team’s game model.
-Such a subjective manner of evaluating, identifying and selecting potential talent often leads to them making erroneous assessments and consequently ignoring other, no less talented children who simply don’t fit our subjective view or way of thinking.
+Usually, scouts, but also coaches, rely on their own previous experience and an academy’s or first team’s game model.
+Such a subjective manner of evaluating, identifying and selecting potential talent often leads to them making erroneous assessments and, consequently ignoring other, no less talented children who simply don’t fit our subjective view or way of thinking.

 In this manner, we lose children with high potential, who continue to remain in the group of 1.5 million, instead of increasing that number of 0.0001% of young trainees who graduate from an academy and become professional footballers.
 All of this contributes to the enormous waste of children's football learning potential.
 The research paper: “Waste Reduction Strategies: Factors Affecting Talent Wastage and the Efficacy of Talent Selection in Sport” (January 2020) presents the main factors behind the waste of talent in sports during the early selection process, and the identification process in general.

 Those are:

-Subjective preferences and intuition
+Subjective preferences and intuition.

-Large number of performers excluded from competitive sport opportunities (only 0.0001% of the 1.5 million children playing football)
+Large number of performers excluded from competitive sport opportunities (only 0.0001% of the 1.5 million children playing football).